 It’s easy to get involved!
 Simply adopt a frame, and, with your help, we will transplant it with healthy coral fragments and place it in a dedicated growth area.
-You will receive a unique reference number, and photos will be regularly uploaded to this web page for you to monitor the growth of the corals as they mature and flourish.
+You will receive a unique reference number, and photos will be uploaded every 6 months to this web page, allowing you to monitor the growth of your corals from your home as they mature and flourish.

 Reefscapers Coral Frames at Sheraton Maldives

-Here you can see the details and photographs of our Reefscapers coral frames at Sheraton Maldives.
+Here you can see the details and photographs of all our Reefscapers coral frames transplanted around Sheraton Maldives.

-We regularly check and maintain all of our frames, and photograph them every 6 months to monitor the growth of the coral fragments as they mature.
+Our team regularly inspect and maintain all of our frames, and photograph them every 6 months to monitor the growth of the coral fragments as they grow and mature.

 How to view your frame photographs: Enter your name or email address or coral frame tag number into the search box and press ‘Submit’.
 For example, type a 3-digit tag number such as 050 and press submit.

 Thank you to all our coral frame sponsors!
 It’s great to see so many people supporting our coral propagation programme.